lucastorterotot/DiTau_ML_mass/README.md

 This repository aims at giving you the ability to use models from [DL_for_HTT_mass](https://github.com/lucastorterotot/DL_for_HTT_mass) in real analysis.

+When using this package, please acknowledge it with [the provided citations](https://github.com/lucastorterotot/DiTau_ML_mass/blob/main/DiTau_ML_mass.bib).
+Thanks!

 # Output variable and citation

-The output from the models are a mass prediction, in GeV, for the particle decaying into two tau leptons.
+The output from the models is a mass prediction, in GeV, for the particle decaying into two tau leptons.
 We call this outpout `ml_mass` and you can write it with LaTeX using
 ```
 \newcommand{\mlmass}{\ensuremath{m_{\mathrm{ML}}}}
 ```

-When using this package, please acknowledge it with [the provided citations](https://github.com/lucastorterotot/DiTau_ML_mass/blob/main/DiTau_ML_mass.bib).
-Thanks!

 # Available models